KK-MS/notes/linux.md

 * How to know Kernel version using source code?
 * What are DTS, DTB, DTC and its usage?

-## Kernel
-* How to know Kernel version using source code?
+* Kernel: How to know Kernel version using source code?
    1. **Locate the Version File**: The kernel version is typically defined in the `Makefile` located at the root of the source tree.
 Open the `Makefile` and look for the following lines:
      ```makefile
      VERSION = 5